ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   By default now all MAINTAINED bindings except EXPERIMENTAL and DEPRECATED are included.
   For more details see [/doc/COMPILE.md](https://github.com/ElektraInitiative/libelektra/tree/master/doc/COMPILE.md).
+  To include both intercept bindings, you now need to write `INTERCEPT`, to only include getenv interception `intercept_env`. `intercept` alone does not work anymore.
 - <<TODO>>

 The following files are new: